Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 water mixture added to the salt mixture together with a large spoon in a bowl

-STEP FOUR: Cover bowl tightly with plastic wrap and let it sit at room temperature for 18 to 24 hours.
+STEP FOUR: Cover the bowl tightly with plastic wrap and let it sit at room temperature for 18 to 24 hours.

 plastic wrap placed on top of a bowl of bread dough

-STEP FIVE: When ready to bake the bread, preheat the oven to 450°F. Place a 3-quart Dutch oven with the lid on in the oven and let it heat up as the oven preheats.
+Place a 3-quart Dutch oven with the lid on in the oven and let it heat up as the oven preheats.

 PRO TIP: